Virtual versions of real-world objects have become increasingly important to many businesses. Read on to find out more about this exciting technology.

 Data-driven technologies have radically transformed the health care industry in only a few decades.
 Whether it's used in biomedical engineering, health care analytics, or health care administration, digital twinning has the potential to provide personalized treatments for individual patients, model treatment courses, and assist in the development of novel medical devices.

-Component twins are digital versions of an individual part of a system or product, such as a gear or screw.
+Component twins are digital versions of an individual part, such as a gear or screw, of a system or product.
 Rather than simply modeling all the individual parts of a product, though, component twins are typically used to model integral parts, such as those under particular stress or heat.
 By digitally modeling these parts and subjecting them to dynamic simulations, designers and engineers can see how the parts can be improved to ensure their integrity in likely scenarios.

 System twins, also called unit twins, are virtual representations of systems of products working together.
 While asset twins model real-world products comprised of many parts, system twins model these individual products as components of a larger system.
-Understanding how assets interact with one another offers the opportunity to improve how they relate to one another, increasing productivity and efficiency as a result.
+Understanding how assets interact with one another offers the opportunity to improve how they relate to one another, increasing productivity and efficiency.

 Process twins are digital representations of systems working together.
 For example, while a system twin might model a manufacturing line, a process twin could model the entire factory all the way down to the employees operating the machines on the factory floor.

 There are as many benefits to using digital twins as there are applications for them.
-However, some of the most common benefits of using them include:
+However, some of the most common benefits of using them include the following:

 Lower overall costs and reduce time to market by designing, testing, and refining products or systems in virtual environments before mass production or roll-out.